Lichtblick-Suite/lichtblick/docs/fluentui-quickstart.md

 ### Using a new icon

 Since we only import the SVG icons we need, icons must be registered before they are used.
-This is done in [useIcons.tsx](../app/theme/useIcons.tsx), and there is a corresponding type definition tracking the `RegisteredIconNames` at [fluentui.d.ts](../typings/fluentui.d.ts). the TypeScript compiler will prompt you to update both of these places before you can use a new icon.
+This is done in the [ThemeProvider](../app/theme/ThemeProvider.tsx), and there is a corresponding type definition tracking the `RegisteredIconNames` at [fluentui.d.ts](../typings/fluentui.d.ts).
+The TypeScript compiler will prompt you to update both of these places before you can use a new icon.

 ### Custom SVG icons